aws-samples/amazon-sagemaker-secure-mlops/README.md

 5. Production AWS account (can be the same account as the data science account)
 6. SageMaker endpoints with an approved model [hosted in your private VPC](https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html)

-The following diagram shows how the trained and approved model is deployed into the taget accounts.
+The following diagram shows how the trained and approved model is deployed into the target accounts.

 ![model deployment](design/ml-ops-multi-account-model-deployment.drawio.svg)

 After model training and validation, the model is registered in the [model registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html).
-Model registry stores the model metadata, and all model artifacts are stored in an S3 bucket (step **1** in the preceeding diagram).
+Model registry stores the model metadata, and all model artifacts are stored in an S3 bucket (step **1** in the preceding diagram).
 The CI/CD pipeline uses CloudFormation stack sets **(2)** to deploy the model in the target accounts.
 The CloudFormation service assume the role `StackSetExecutionRole` **(3)** in the target account to perform the deployment.
 SageMaker also assumes the `ModelExecutionRole` **(4)** to access the model metadata and download the model artifacts from the S3 bucket.
 The `StackSetExecutionRole` must have `iam:PassRole` permission **(5)** for `ModelExecutionRole` to be able to pass the role successfully.
 Finally, the model is deployed to a SageMaker endpoint **(6)**.

 To access the model artifacts and a KMS encryption key an additional cross-account permission setup is needed in case of the multi-account deployment: